 |---|---|---|

-| USA eSIM | Internet always, on any street | Requires compatible phone |
+| US eSIM | Internet always, on any street | Requires compatible phone |

-| Free Wi-Fi | Zero cost | Only in specific places, less secure |
+| Free Wi-Fi | Zero cost | Only in specific locations, not very secure |

-| Spanish roaming | Zero configuration | Very expensive outside the EU |
+| Spanish Roaming | Zero configuration | Very expensive outside the EU |

 How to activate it before takeoff